mycolaos/mycolaos.github.io-old/blog/_posts/2024/2024-10-18-the-unexpected-complexity-of-migrating-a-next-js-header-to-server-components.md

 ### 2. Page Params Don't Work for Layouts.

-The header is part of the root layout, which spans the whole site.
-Using page parameters only works for specific segments like `/[game]`, but it doesn't apply to more deeply nested paths such as `/[game]/[variant]/[step]`.
+The `Header` component needs to be present across all pages, so its natural place is in the root layout.
+However, the root layout only has access to the dynamic parameters of its specific segment.
+For example, even if the request is for `/[game]`, the root layout doesn’t receive information about deeper segments like `/[game]/[variant]`.

+This means that since `page.tsx` is only rendered for its own segment, placing the `Header` in `/[game]/page.tsx` wouldn’t render the header for any of its child routes.
+As a result, each `page.tsx` would have to include its own `Header`, which defeats the purpose of layouts and makes managing components much more difficult.

 ### 3. Route Groups Seemed Promising, But...